What's the average click speed?

 Frequently asked questions

-Is 5 CPS a good click speed?
+Is 5 CPS slow?